Website & blogs © Louis Kraft 2013-2020

 I had been taking care of my father for years, and during this time I had seen our relationship blossom.
 Oh we continued to argue and fight, but we had become close-knit buddies.
-I spent between three, four, and sometimes five days and/or evenings (on weekends or after writing for Infonet Computer Services and then Storm Control Systems in El Segundo beginning at 6:00 AM) with him every week.
-We ate together (either before or after I did whatever tasks he needed completed; I hated the grocery shopping for that was usually three to five stores with a wad of coupons with all the items he wanted on the ads marked—easily two–three + hours).
+I spent between three, four, and sometimes five days and/or evenings (on weekends or after writing for Infonet Computer Services and then Storm Control Systems in El Segundo, California, beginning at 6:00 AM) with him every week.
+We ate together (either before or after I did whatever tasks he needed completed; grocery shopping always on Wednesday was usually three to five stores with a wad of coupons with all the items he wanted on the ads marked—easily two–three + hours).

 But they were good times as we relaxed and ate (most often he cooked the food, but sometimes we had takeout, and if I came from home I brought food) and enjoyed each other’s company.
 As the days and years passed he became weaker and weaker.
 His time walking the earth neared an end.
 About two weeks before his death, when he became too weak to move about, he entered a convalescent home, and here his health declined quickly.
 I saw him daily and our talks continued.
 At this time he told me: “If I had known that I would live this long, I would have taken better care of myself.”
 A day before his death he said to me: “I love you” as I left.
 This was the first time he had ever said this to me (but we both knew he did).

 The above words were the last words my father said to me, for the next day (a Sunday and Valentine’s Day) when my Japanese lady (Cindy Tengan) and I arrived to see him he was no longer in his room.

 We sat in the room and waited for updates.
 About an hour passed.
 A doctor appeared and informed us that he was still alive.
 “Please keep him alive,” I said.
 More time passed.
-The doctor returned and told us that my father had died.
-After my daughter and I spent time with my father/her grandfather for the last time Cindy and I returned to my house.
-At the midnight hour, and after over 30 phone calls and messages to my sister before she returned the call (as it turned out, she had taken the trust without telling me).
+The doctor returned and told us that my father/Marissa’s grandfather had died.
+After Marissa and I spent time with him for the last time, Cindy and I returned to Tujunga House.
+Sometime after the midnight hour, and after over 30 phone calls and messages, my sister called (as it turned out, she had taken the trust without telling me).
 I had told her two days before, on Friday, that our father probably wouldn’t live through the weekend.
 She said: “I didn’t believe you.”

 A June 2013 day

 I haven’t just written about culture and race, I have lived it.
 I love people the world over—past and present.
 This has been the theme in my writing, over and over again, along with that key word, “peace.”
-The writing focus has been on the American Indian wars.
-To repeat myself, this came about simply: Errol Flynn’s portrayal as George Armstrong Custer in They Died With Their Boots On and George Armstrong Custer’s My Life on the Plains (1874) introduced me to the 1860s Indian wars.
-Digging brought me to race relations, which has been important to me my entire adult life.
 And I have walked the life I talk, and that is simply people are people.
-Because of this I have been accused of being prejudiced against white women.
+Because of this I have been accused of being prejudiced against being intimate with white women.
 This accusation is laughable.
 A pretty woman is a pretty woman and I don’t give a bleep what her race is.